mnemnion/ohsnap/README.md

 One of the great advantages of snapshot testing is that it's easy, so `ohsnap`, like the library it's based upon, is intentionally quite simple.
 Simple, yet versatile, the latter to a large degree is owed to `pretty`, which can handle anything I've thrown at it, types, unions, you name it.

-It's a new library, but no changes to the interface are likely.
+It's a new library, but I expect the core interface to remain stable.
 It's meant to do one thing, well, and otherwise stay out of the way.
+I'm willing to consider suggestions for ways to make `ohsnap` better at what it already does, however.

 That said, the regex library `mvzr` is pretty new, and so is the added code in `diffz`, so version-bumps to fix any bugs in those can be expected over time.
+The build system doesn't currently do update checks, so you'll need to check for updates manually, for now.

 I hope you enjoy it!
 Test early, test often, and do it the easy way.